wavelet-eda/quark/quark-go/README.md

 That's it.
 The compiler will be appropriately rebuilt to reflect source changes between runs.

+# Viewing the Docs

+Just run `$godoc -http localhost:8080` and open that address in a browser.

 # Package Structure

 The compiler has 3 packages right now.